MyCryptoHQ/knowledge-base-content/general-knowledge/investing-icos-tokens/investing-responsibly-by-brian-armstrong-coinbase.md

 ---
 title: Investing Responsibly (by Brian Armstrong / Coinbase)
 description: Best Of
 tags:
   - Exchanges
 priority: 50
 date_published: '2017-12-09'
-date_modified: '2020-10-08'
+date_modified: '2021-01-14'
 ---

-## Please invest responsibly

 We at Coinbase couldn’t be more excited by the explosion of interest in digital currencies.
 The last few weeks has seen an unprecedented increase in the price of digital currencies.
 More people are engaging with our platform than ever and that bodes well for the future of the digital currency.
 At the same time, it does create extreme volatility and stress on our systems.
 We take this very seriously and wanted to share some important thoughts.